Tetris

-Tetris (Тетрис) (Note: Pronounced /ru/ or /ru/) is a puzzle video game created by Alexey Pajitnov, a Soviet software engineer.
-In typical Tetris gameplay, falling tetromino shapes must be neatly sorted into a pile.
-Once a horizontal line of the game board is filled in, it disappears, granting points and preventing the pile from overflowing.
-Since its initial creation, this gameplay has been used in over 220 versions, released for over 70 platforms.
-Newer versions frequently implement additional game mechanics, some of which have become standard over time.
-As of December 2024, these versions collectively serve as the second-best-selling video game series with over 520 million sales, mostly on mobile devices.
+Tetris (Тетрис) (Note: Pronounced /ru/ or /ru/) is a puzzle video game created by Alexey Pajitnov, a Soviet software engineer, in the mid-1980s.
+In Tetris, falling pieces consisting of four connected blocks, known as tetrominoes, must be sorted into a pile.
+Once a horizontal line of the playfield is filled with blocks, the line disappears, granting points and preventing the pile from reaching the top.
+This gameplay has been used in approximately 220 versions across at least 70 platforms.
+Newer versions frequently add game mechanics, some of which have become standard.

-In the mid-1980s, Pajitnov worked for the Dorodnitsyn Computing Center of the Academy of Sciences, where he programmed Tetris on the Elektronika 60 and adapted it to the IBM PC with the help of Dmitry Pavlovsky and Vadim Gerasimov.
+In the mid-1980s, Pajitnov created Tetris in his spare time while working at the Dorodnitsyn Computing Center of the Academy of Sciences.
+He initially programmed it in Pascal for the Elektronika 60 in about three weeks, then spent over two months porting it to the IBM PC using Turbo Pascal with help from Dmitry Pavlovsky and Vadim Gerasimov.
 Floppy disk copies were distributed freely throughout Moscow before spreading to Eastern Europe.
-Robert Stein of Andromeda Software saw the game in Hungary and contacted the Dorodnitsyn Computing Center to secure a license to release the game commercially.
-Stein then sub licensed to Mirrorsoft in the UK and Spectrum HoloByte in the US.
-Both companies released the game in 1988 to commercial success and sub licensed to additional companies, including Henk Rogers' Bullet-Proof Software.
+Robert Stein of Andromeda Software saw Tetris in Hungary and contacted the Dorodnitsyn Computing Center to secure a license to release it commercially.
+Stein sublicensed it to Mirrorsoft in the UK and Spectrum HoloByte in the US.
+Both companies released Tetris in 1988 to commercial success and sublicensed to additional companies, including Henk Rogers' Bullet-Proof Software.
 Rogers negotiated with Elektronorgtechnica, the state-owned organization in charge of licensing Soviet software, to license Tetris to Nintendo for the Game Boy and Nintendo Entertainment System (NES); both versions were released in 1989.